Chukwuebukaoguejiofo/Programming_cheat_sheets/sql/sql_tutorial2.md

-# SQL 2
+# SQL

 - INNER JOIN is the same as JOIN.
-- SQL injection? use sql parameters
+- SQL injection? use SQL parameters
-- be carefull not to return millions of records with your query... so use:
+- Be carefull not to return millions of records with your query... so use a limit:

 ```sql
 SELECT *
 FROM Persons
 LIMIT 5;
 ```

-- use semicolons at the end of sql commands
+- Use semicolons at the end of sql commands.
-- values are not case sensitive
+- Values are not case sensitive.
-- you can use spaces with operators like
+- You can use spaces with operators like:

 ```sql
 SELECT DISTINCT cIty FROM Customers WHERE city = 'Berlin';
 ```

-- numbers can have ''   or   ""  or nothing, but its better not to use quotes on numbers
+- Numbers can have '' or "" or nothing, but its better not to use quotes on numbers.
 ```sql
 SELECT DISTINCT cIty FROM Customers WHERE cityID = 1;
 SELECT DISTINCT cIty FROM Customers WHERE cityID = "1";
 SELECT DISTINCT cIty FROM Customers WHERE cityID = '1';
 ```

-## operators
+###### Operators
 ```
   =	Equal
   <>	Not equal.
 Note: In some versions of SQL this operator may be written as !=